 Submitted by: YWCA Bellingham

-YWCA Bellingham provides emergency and transitional housing for one of the most marginalized subsets of the local homeless population—unaccompanied women of all races alone and unsheltered.
-The organization’s historic Larrabee Residence provides short-term emergency housing, and longer-term transitional housing for up to two years.
+The mission of YWCA USA is “Eliminating Racism, Empowering Women.”
+This is reflected in the activities of the Bellingham YWCA, which provides emergency and transitional housing for one of the most marginalized subsets of the local homeless population—unaccompanied women of all races, facing a crisis, alone and unsheltered.
+The organization’s historic Larrabee Residence provides short-term emergency housing for 9 women at a time and longer-term housing and support services for 27 more in the transitional program.
 The 36 bed-facility is the largest program in Whatcom County dedicated exclusively to the special needs of unaccompanied women in a safe, clean and sober environment.
-YWCA Bellingham promotes equity and inclusion for all.
+The 2018 Whatcom County Homeless Point-in-Time Count reported 76% of all homeless households were unaccompanied persons, and 33% of those (146 individuals) were women.